mmanhx90/readme-generator-hw9/destination/README.md

   ## installation
-  Use node and iquirer.
+  node and inquirer

   ## usage
-  It is used within the terminal.
+  it is used by using the the terminal

 ## license